Skip to main content

 Start Earning Export Payments

-Under the Clean Export Guarantee, all licensed electricity suppliers must offer an export tariff.
-Rates vary significantly — from 15c to 32c per kWh — so it pays to compare before signing up.
+Under the Clean Export Guarantee (also known as the feed-in tariff), all licensed electricity suppliers must offer a payment when you sell solar electricity back to the grid.
+Compare the best solar export rates below.
+Rates vary significantly (from 18.5c to 25c per kWh), so it pays to compare before signing up.

 SupplierExport RateNotes